-To use the SGDP Public project, you should know the cloud infrastructure provider on which you run the Seven Bridges Platform: Amazon Web Services in the US (AWS US East), Amazon Web Services in Frankfurt, Germany (AWS EU), or Google Cloud Platform.
-If you didn't choose a cloud provider when you signed up for the Platform, you are using AWS US East.
+To use the SGDP Public project, you should know which cloud infrastructure provider you run the Seven Bridges Platform on: Amazon Web Services in the US (AWS US) or Amazon Web Services in Frankfurt, Germany (AWS EU).
+This public project depends on your cloud infrastructure provider and is not available for AWS EU.

 The Simons Genome Diversity Project (SGDP) public project contains large Open Access files from the SGDP dataset which you can use on the Seven Bridges Platform.